 Dario | 951 398 7019 |

-To move between villages near San Jose del Pacifico Oaxaca, catch collectivos, the small burgandy cars.
+To move between villages near San Jose del Pacifico Oaxaca, you’ll need to catch a collectivo, the small burgundy cars.

 Things to Do in San Jose del Pacifico